 The comparisons are based on a single set of economic assumptions for all the OECD countries and other major economies analysed.
-In practice, the level of pensions will be affected by economic growth, rate of return on financial assets, real-wage growth, discount rates and price inflation, and these will vary across countries.
-A single set of assumptions, however, ensures that the outcomes of the different pension regimes are not affected by different economic conditions.
+In practice, the level of pensions will be affected by economic growth, rates of return on financial assets, price inflation, real-wage growth and discount rates, and these will vary across countries.
+However, by using common economic assumptions across all countries, the results indicate the differences in pension design rather than the economic performance of a particular country.
 In this way, differences across countries in pension levels reflect differences in pension systems and policies alone.
 The baseline assumptions are set out below.

 Price inflation is assumed to be 2% per year.
 Real earnings are assumed to grow by 1.25% per year on average (given the assumption for price inflation, this implies nominal wage growth of 3.275%).
 Individual earnings are assumed to grow in line with the economy-wide average.
 This means that the individual is assumed to remain at the same point in the earnings distribution, earning the same percentage of average earnings in every year of the working life.
-The net real rate of return on funded, defined contribution pensions is assumed to be 3% per year.
+The real discount rate (for actuarial calculations) is assumed to be 1.5% per year, lower than 2.0% in the last edition.
+The net real rate of return on funded, defined contribution pensions over the long term has also been changed similarly for this edition and is now assumed to be 2.5% per year, maintaining the 100 basis points gap to discount rate.
 Administrative charges, fee structures and the cost of buying an annuity are assumed to result in a defined contribution conversion factor of 90% applied to the accumulated defined contribution wealth when calculating the annuity.
-The real discount rate (for actuarial calculations) is assumed to be 2% per year.
-An indicator showing the impact of lower values of economic parameters is shown in Chapter 5; Chapter 4 in the 2015 edition of Pensions at a Glance includes a more detailed sensitivity analysis to the various parameters used here.

-The baseline modelling uses country-specific projections of mortality rates from the United Nations population database for every year from 2020 to 2100.
+The baseline modelling uses country-specific projections of mortality rates from the United Nations population database for every year from 2022 to 2100.
 The mortality tables used include projected changes in mortality rates after the retirement age (cohort-based mortality projections).

-The calculations assume that benefits from defined contribution plans are paid in the form of a price-indexed life annuity at an actuarially fair price assuming perfect foresight.
-This is calculated from the mortality projections once the conversion factor is taken into account.
-If people withdraw the money in alternative ways, the capital sum at the time of retirement is the same: it is only the way the benefits are spread that is changed.
+The calculations assume that benefits from defined contribution plans are paid in the form of a price-indexed life annuity, which is calculated by applying the conversion factor to the actuarially fair price assuming perfect foresight.
+This is calculated from the mortality projections.
 Similarly, the annuity rate in notional accounts schemes is calculated from mortality data using the indexation rules and discounting assumptions employed by the respective country.